Randomization

 1. Open the target study.

-3. Review the configuration sections on the main page.
+3. Review the configuration cards on the main page.

 • Blinding Method and Algorithm settings

-• Algorithm-specific settings (e.g., Stratified Permuted Block Design)
+• Algorithm-specific settings card (for example, Stratified Permuted Block Design)

 • Select event to Randomize